Abibubble/milestone2-harry-potter-quiz/README.md

 * The instructions on the main pages themselves are clear to read and easy to understand.

 ##### I want to be able to easily navigate throughout the site.
-* On every page, there is a button to take the user to Home, Instructions, or Settings pages.
+* On every page, there is a button to take the user to Home, Instructions, or to toggle the audio on or off.
 * All other buttons and links are clearly defined and easy to see.

-##### I want to be able to turn the music and sound effects on or off.
+##### I want to be able to turn the audio on or off.
-* The Settings page is accessible from every page in the quiz, with a toggle switch for both background music and sound effects.
+* There is an audio button in the top right of the page, which the text changes depending on if the audio is on or off.
+* If the audio is off (as default), the button says 'Audio on' with a volume up icon.
+* If the audio is on, the button says 'Audio off' with a mute volume icon.

 #### Returning Visitor Goals
 ##### I want to have different questions depending on which house I choose, increasing replayability.